zero-os/0-templates/templates/vm/README.md

 - `resume`: resume the vm.
 - `reboot`: reboot the vm.
 - `reset`: reset the vm.
+- `info`: Return status, nics, disks, vncport and ztIdentity from the vm
 - `enable_vnc`: if a vnc port is specified, it opens the port.
 - `disable_vnc`: if a vnc port is specified, it drops the port.